 In discussing his ethical lens in organizational practice, Derrick suggests remaining authentic and cautions against cheapening a focus or mission to gain support.
 “A good cause and mission will sell itself to the people who care.”
 He encourages MPA students to “follow their hearts, stay true to themselves and their principles and pursue the changes they want to see through action-oriented steps.”

 Irwin Batara received his MPA from Seattle University in 1993.
-For the last thirteen years, he has served as, where he “provides strategic leadership by articulating HR needs and plans to the executive management team and the Board of Directors.
+He is currently the Director of Equity, Diversity, and Inclusion with Neighborcare Health.
+For the last thirteen years, he served as Chief of Human Resources at YWCA, where he “provided strategic leadership by articulating HR needs and plans to the executive management team and the Board of Directors.
 [He’s] also responsible for oversight of the volunteer services, internal risk, management compliance, and quality improvement.”
 Batara utilizes his skills and free time to consult on human resources and diversity equity and inclusion practices for small agencies.
 He is also active in the community and volunteers his time with the University of Washington and Seattle University.

 When considering advanced degrees, Batara knew there were not many people of color in management positions.
 After learning about SU’s MPA, he felt that the program offerings and credentials would open doors and provide additional career opportunities.
 Reflecting on his MPA experience, he highlights professors whose advice continues to influence his decision-making.
 Batara distinguishes organizational management as a skill that informs his approach at agencies and enhances his understanding of race and social justice issues.
 Batara does incredible work promoting diversity, equity, and inclusion initiatives.
 His involvement in DEI practices, in part, stems from the foundation taught through the MPA program.
 When implementing social justice initiatives, it can be a challenge to facilitate client, management, and board buy-in as well as trust among staff and leadership.
 The skills of planning, implementation and execution from classes on organizational and change management are crucial to establishing credibility and give Batara the confidence and competence to make these initiatives run smoothly.
 He is proud of his ability to not only plan but successfully implement these initiatives.